oneredchen/llm_experiments/incidentNotebook/README.md

 A web-based notebook for cybersecurity incident response that uses a local Large Language Model (LLM) to automatically extract and structure Indicators of Compromise (IOCs) from raw incident text.

+Now features a dual-architecture design with a **FastAPI backend** for programmatic access and a **Streamlit frontend** for interactive use.

 ## Table of Contents

 - [About The Project](#about-the-project)